-Victimhood is a state of being which can certainly mean different things depending on the circumstance.
+Victim-hood.
+A state of being which can certainly vary by definition and degree depending on the circumstance.
 The target can be experiencing immediate repercussions ranging from emotional manipulation or defamation of character to severe physical danger.
 Certainly the seriousness of the related attack must be gauged in order to assign a level of severity.
 Obviously, if a person is encountering the potential for grave injury, they need to immediately get out of that situation and away from the attacker.

 Having said that, even milder forms of abuse- false accusations, deceit, vindictiveness, selfishness, greed, coercion- can result in very serious long-term casualties for the victim- loss of employment, loss of professional influence, loss of respect from family/ friends/ peers and even legal issues.
 Unfortunately, manipulative types of attacks, in their very nature, can be tricky to immediately detect, meaning the harmful effects can accumulate over time.